 - Other digestive conditions associated with IBS/SIBO/ SIFO are: heartburn, GERD, acid reflux, burping, belching, excessive gas, gas pain, brain fog, fatigue, multiple food intolerances and rashes among others.

-We have physicians at Meridian Medicine that specializes in the treatment of IBS and SIBO/SIFO.
+We have physicians at Meridian Medicine that specialize in the treatment of IBS and SIBO/SIFO.
 They will work with you to make an accurate diagnosis and recommend treatment specific to your condition to help restore function and proper digestion.